Harris visits Ghana's president, promises aid, investments

 Harris is just beginning a weeklong trip to the continent that will also take her to Tanzania and Zambia, part of a concerted effort to broaden U.S. outreach at a time when China and Russia have entrenched interests of their own in Africa.

-On Monday, the vice president was welcomed into the Ghanaian presidential palace, called the Jubilee House, where she promised assistance with security in the nation and increased investments there.
+On Monday, the vice president was welcomed into the Ghanaian presidential palace, called the Jubilee House, where she promised assistance with security in the nation and increased investments there, announcing $100 million in U.S. aid to the region.

-“As president of Ghana, you have been very courageous and forward in terms of standing for democratic principles," Harris said to Akufo-Addo.
-“I thank you for the friendship you have offered the United States”
+“Under your leadership, Ghana has been a beacon of democracy and a contributor to global peace and security,” she told the president in remarks following their meeting.

 Akufo-Addo oversaw one of the world’s fast-growing economies before the COVID-19 pandemic.
 However, the cost of food and other necessities has been skyrocketing, and the country is facing a debt crisis as it struggles to make payments.